dimadeloseros1/Record-Shop-API/README.md

   You will be able to search by your favorite Artist, Genre, Album, etc.

   This application is a RESTful Web API that is deployed on AWS Elasting Beanstalk.
+  Additionaliy, this application is using cache via the library:
+      Caffeine Cache

 ## Technologies Used